pnkskff/Headtop/README.md

   3. Add Functionality for User to upload Images.

   4. Add Functionality for User to add Notes per Post via free-form Text Box.

+  5. Add Functionality for User to view all Saved Lists, in a Gallery Format.

 IV.
 FURTHER INFO: